Carglglz/upyble/README.md

 * Command line wireless communication/control of MicroPython devices.
 * Custom commands to automate communication/control
 * Command line autocompletion
-* Terminal BLE SHELL-REPL :small_orange_diamond::small_red_triangle:
+* Terminal BLE SHELL-REPL 🔸🔺

- :large_orange_diamond: (REPL works,  but some SHELL commands are still under development)
+ 🔸 (REPL works,  but some SHELL commands are still under development)

-:small_red_triangle: ​There is a limit in the amount of output it can produce, so long lists or `cat` a big file will crash the BLE SHELL-REPL and possibly the device, which makes a reset almost inevitable.
+🔺 There is a limit in the amount of output it can produce, so long lists or `cat` a big file will crash the BLE SHELL-REPL and possibly the device, which makes a reset almost inevitable.

 ------